 1. Cost Approach

-This method of determining the value of a piece of property factors in three elements – what the land is valued at, the cost to construct an equivalent building, and depreciation.
+This valuation method for real estate factors in three elements – what the land is valued at, the cost to construct an equivalent building, and depreciation.
 The formula is as follows:

 Property Value = Replacement Building Construction Costs – Depreciation + Land Value